isomerpages/mlaw-corp/pages/eservices.md

 breadcrumb: E-Services
 ---
 #### **Urgent Maintenance Notice**
-Some of our e-services are unavailable till 13 June 2023 2359hrs due to urgent maintenance works.
+Some of our e-services are unavailable till 13 June 2023, 2359 hrs, due to urgent maintenance works.
 During this period, waiting times at our Ministry of Law Services Centre and our hotline may also be longer than usual.
 <br><br>The following e-services are still accessible via the links provided:
 <br><br><u>Insolvency Search:</u>
 https://go.gov.sg/insolvencysearch